dwrightco1/replicated-kots/README.md

 ## Comments/Observations
 1. When extracting the replicated-cli package, it didn't extract to a subdiretory (and it override the README.md in the current directory)
+2. Is the embedded installer omnipotent?
+(It seems to download even if already downloaded)
+3. Is there a log for the embedded installer?
+4. How do you configure serviceType Load-Balancer in embedded clusters?

 ## Documentation Bugs
 1. URL = https://kots.io/vendor/guides/quickstart